zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Tania says, “An underground bunker?”
 Emilio says, “Yes, and if you ask nicely (if you’re nice to me), I’ll save a place for you.”
 So that’s what some people are doing preparing for Canada’s attack on the United S tates!

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]

 Tania:  Did you see the news today?
 Canada has bee n doing military exercises near the Canada-U.S. border.
 I think they’re tryin g to send us a message.

 Emilio:  They’re just saber-rattling.
-They think w e’re amassing weapons near the border and they’re posturing.
+They think we’re amassing weapons near the border and they’re posturing.

 Tania:  I don’t think they’re just posturing.